tianc377/tianc377.github.io/_posts/2023-09-17-AddCustomRenderPassInUE5.md

 Where `ViewportUV` is from `FScreenPassTextureViewport(SceneColor).Rect.Width(), FScreenPassTextureViewport(SceneColor).Rect.Height()` later in the `CTSceneViewExtension.cpp` file.

-* **SV_POSITION** in Pixel Shader is the center position of a pixel, so that it has 0.5 offset for each pixel, when we scale SV_POSITION to 0 ~ 1 range, we need to translate pixel position back to (0,0), which is minus 0.5 firstly, then multiply its xy with an inverse scale factor `1/(Viewport.Width, Viewport.Height)`.<br />
+* **SV_POSITION** in Pixel Shader is the center position of a pixel, so that it has 0.5 offset for each pixel, when we scale SV_POSITION to 0 ~ 1 range, we need to translate pixel position back to (0,0), which is minus 0.5 firstly, then multiply its xy with an inverse scale factor `float4((SvPosition.xy - 0.5) * (1 / ViewportUV.xy), 0.0f, 0.0f)`.<br />
 ![pixel](/post-img/shaderposts/add-renderpass/pixel.png)
 <br />